Edith Picton-Turbervill: Missionary work with the YWCA

 It was social and philanthropic work which drew her to the labour movement, leading her to conclude that 'fundamental changes in law were necessary to obtain better conditions of life for the people'.
 She grew up in a family which was aristocratically connected, although not particularly affluent until she was grown up.

 Her first experience of social work was among navvies working on the building of the Vale of Glamorgan Railway, near her home.
 They were living in squalid conditions, isolated from the local community, and Edith attempted their moral improvement through religion and the provision of a reading room.
 At this time her interests were mainly in evangelical work, and she attended a training school for missionaries in London as a preparation for missionary work in the East.
 Part of the course consisted of slum visiting, which brought her into contact with the slums of Shoreditch and the evils of sweated labour.

 As a young woman she had met in America the Hon.
 Emily Kinnaird, of the Young Women's Christian Association (YWCA), and it was through her that Edith first developed an interest in that organisation.
+For a time Kinnaird and Picton-Tubervill shared a flat in London.
 In 1900 she went to India to work for the YWCA, mainly among Anglo-Indians and Indian women students, until ill health compelled her to return home in 1906.
 She went back to India after her illness and became travelling secretary of the YWCA Student's department in Southern India, finally leaving in 1908 after a bad case of malaria.
 She never lost her interest in India, and later was active in Indian debates during her two years in the House of Commons.
 On returning home she became Head of the Foreign Department from 1909.

 At this time she was also involved in the campaign for the women's suffrage, but on the suffragist side, regarding Millicent Fawcett as her leader rather than Sylvia Pankhurst, for whom however, she had a high regard.
 During the First World War she was involved in YWCA work to provide hostels and canteens for the women munition workers and for members of the Women's Army Auxiliary Corps in France.
 She received the Order of the British Empire (O.B.E.) for this work in 1918.
 She was, for a time, director of appeal, Munition Workers' Welfare Committee, for the YWCA, and was national vice-president from 1914 to 1920 and from 1922 to 1928.